lc19890306/cc/README.md

 Possible scalability issues regarding these two problems:

-1. To calculate the total number of times each word has been tweeted, I need to deal with large input data file.
+    To calculate the total number of times each word has been tweeted, I need to deal with large input data file.
 What I did is to create a number of temp files and recursively merge a group of them into a new temp file until the only and last file is obtained.

-2. To calculate the median number of unique words per tweet and update this median as tweets come in, I need to deal with possible big number in the calculation.
+    To calculate the median number of unique words per tweet and update this median as tweets come in, I need to deal with possible big number in the calculation.
 In order to avoid summation and multiplication, which may yield big number, I used the mathematical calculation shown as follows:

-	<font size = "6px">new_median = old_median - (old_median - current_number) / total_number.</font>
+	new_median = old_median - (old_median - current_number) / total_number.